ncbi/cxx-toolkit/pages/ch_algoalign.md

 ### Alignment transcript

-The immediate output of the global alignment algorithms is a transcript.The transcript serves as a basic representation of alignments and is simply a string of elementary commands transforming the first sequence into the second one on a per-character basis.
+The immediate output of the global alignment algorithms is a transcript.
+The transcript serves as a basic representation of alignments and is simply a string of elementary commands transforming the first sequence into the second one on a per-character basis.
 These commands (transcript characters) are (M)atch, (R)eplace, (I)nsert, and (D)elete.
 For example, the alignment

     TTC-ATCTCTAAATCTCTCTCATATATATCG
     ||| ||||||     |||| || ||| ||||